Stop Lying: Attribution Modeling and How It Applies to Google AdWords

 Somebody searches for keyword XYZ.
 He clicks your ad.
 He buys something on your website.
 All hail keyword XYZ for its amazing conversion capabilities.

 If you don’t count the CPA/ROI goals of your keywords, you will have less direct conversions, but they will still be beneficial for your account.
-If you don’t, then you will be losing out on a lot of potential, for this reason, you have to take into account that some keywords will feed the other keywords.
+If you don’t, then you will be losing out on a lot of potentials, for this reason, you have to take into account that some keywords will feed the other keywords.

 Not being present at the top, or middle, of the buying funnel keywords, will exclude your chances of being in consideration of when a consumer is making his final searches.